IT service management (ITSM) is increasingly important in today’s — and tomorrow’s — digital world.

 - The complexity and time required for implementation

 Another common problem: 28% of IT professionals surveyed reported that the C-suite doesn’t fully understand how ITSM supports overall business strategy.
-If leadership at your organization doesn’t see the value in ITSM, getting resources to optimize your processes or build your tech stack could be difficult.
+If leadership at your organization doesn’t see the value in ITSM, especially automation, getting resources to optimize your processes or build your tech stack could be difficult.

 For one thing, the widespread shift to remote work has increased security vulnerabilities.
 Businesses need to take new measures to address complex ITSM requirements across distributed teams.